samueleiche/om.samueleiche.com/README.md

 -   A few settings for user preferences
 -   Simple, minimal and meaningful design

+#### Limitations

+On mobile browsers the app may stop when it is running in the background.
+This behavior is due to how the device handles background processes and technical limitations inherent to PWA apps.
+The **[Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API)** helps with this issue by preventing the screen from turning off when the timer is running.
+Be mindful that having the screen on for long periods can lead to increased battery consumption.

 ## Credits & Gratitude

 -   Inspired by: